Clay-foundation/model/embeddings/README.md

 by AWS Batch when using array jobs.
 Outside of array jobs, this index variable needs to be specified manually.

+The script also requires the `EMBEDDINGS_BUCKET` environment variable, specifying the name of the output bucket.

+To specify a custom bucket location (for source coop for instance), use the `ENDPOINT_URL`, `ENDPOINT_KEY_ID`, and `ENDPOINT_ACCESS_KEY` environment variables.

 ### Build docker image

 Embedding runs are dockerized for parallel computing.
 To build the docker image